 CityVerve unites incredible expertise to reimagine a smarter, more connected Manchester that places people at its heart, recognising the human experience that brings streets, buildings and busses to life.
 It is an open platform, meaning that independent systems can be connected.
 Open calls invite innovators from all walks of life to contribute to projects that meet the needs of Manchester’s citizens.

 Cleaner air, smarter waste

 Reducing adverse environmental impact is a key part of the project, which has its own pillar: “Energy & Environment”.
-For example, high quality air monitoring devices are being used to deliver real-time data at reasonable cost, helping make decisions involving traffic and transportation.
-Other projects involve reducing waste water and improved facilities management.
+For example, high-quality air monitoring devices are being used to deliver real-time data at a reasonable cost, helping make decisions involving traffic and transportation.
+Other projects involve reducing wastewater and improved facilities management.